Welcome to the Freshman Celebration 2014!

 Each fall, freshmen taking University 100 are invited to participate in a campus celebration of their first-semester academic achievements.
 This showcase, the Freshman Celebration, is modeled on CSUN's Undergraduate and Graduate Student Research and Creative Works Symposium.
 It usually includes several projects created in response to the current year's Freshman Common Reading.

 The first Freshman Celebration at CSUN took place in 2006 with participation limited to Freshman Connection students.
 In 2007 the Celebration was opened to all students enrolled in a fall U100 class.
 As enrollment has continued to grow, so has the Celebration.
-Join us this fall!
+Join us next year!